 Along with the rebranding, e& money also revamped the application with an improved customer experience-centred approach.
-The new design has a clean and user-friendly approach growth rate of over 270%. and also helped e& money to achieve 4.7 (iOS) and 4.4 (Google Play Store) app store rating in December.
+The new design has a clean and user-friendly approach and also helped e& money to achieve 4.7 (iOS) and 4.4 (Google Play Store) app store rating in December.
 Through these initiatives, along with improved onboarding and revamped customer journeys, e& money also increased its user base and surpassed 859,784 downloads and 438,108 registrations for the year, almost doubling the rates for 2021 in both metrics.